 In accordance with the WLC's Expectations for Student Learning, a WLC student is expected to be an ethical person.
 WLC students will demonstrate the highest standards of academic conduct and personal integrity.
 The WLC faculty is committed to helping students avoid unintentional plagiarism and understand the rules of responsible scholarship.
-Students found to have plagiarized and/or cheated will be referred to administration and that work will not be graded.
-Students may or may not have an opportunity to re-submit the assignment or similar assignment to determine competency grade as determined by administration.
+Students found to have plagiarized and/or cheated will be referred to administration and that work will be given a zero.
+Students may have an opportunity to re-submit the assignment or similar assignment to determine competency grade as determined by administration.
+Incidents of this nature may also result in exclusion from school honor societies including the National Honor Society or other honor recognitions.